ethereumdegen/bevy_mesh_terrain/readme.md

 ### TODO
 - fix the visual bug with the missing strip  -- is it due to rotation ?
-- add texture support with splatting for grass/dirt/ etc  (upgrade shader material code)

 - add collision using parry (should be simple since heightmap is already the exact same format of parry heightfield ! )
-- add various LOD levels so far-away chunks will render but at a lower sampling rate
+- add various LOD levels so far-away chunks will render but at a lower sampling rate (will SIGNIFICANTLY reduce lag )